Pvanduyse/open5e/source/gameplay-mechanics/conditions.rst

 Unconscious
 -----------

--  An unconscious creature is :ref:`srd:incapacitated` (see the condition), can't move or speak, and is unaware of its surroundings
+-  An unconscious creature is :ref:`srd:incapacitated`, can't move or speak, and is unaware of its surroundings

 -  The creature drops whatever it's holding and falls :ref:`srd:prone`.